kragorg/dng/characters/Kragor Grimstride.md

 of my awakened abilities.
 With my war hammer raised
-and eldritch energy crackling at my fingertips, wherever I could,
+and eldritch energy crackling at my fingertips,
-I have used them against the tyrants, protecting those they sought to exploit.
+I have fought against the tyrants at every opportunity, protecting those they sought to exploit.

-Gradually, my dreams began to make some sense— as a command and promise for greater power.
+Gradually, my dreams began to make some sense— as a command and as a promise for greater power.
 “Go north.
 Cross the frozen north.
 To Eiselcross.”
 The purpose remained veiled,
 but my resolve was absolute.